jstnrme77/scalerrs-portal/progress.md

 - Button styling standardized with 16px border radius, dark background (#12131C), white text, and consistent padding
 - Using Roboto as the primary font family throughout the application for consistent typography
 - Maintaining consistent font weights: regular (400) for body text and medium/bold (500/700) for headings and emphasis
+- Removed approval buttons from Content Workflow page to make it a tracking-only tool for clients
+- Added document viewer modal that allows viewing documents without leaving the current page
+- Updated tab navigation with full borders on all sides for better visual clarity and user experience